LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/alpha-code.md

 the `AlphaCode` class on the *Lacuna.RestPki.Client* package to perform the code generation.

 <a name="update-code">
-## Updating your app to use `AlphaCode`
+## Updating your app to use *AlphaCode*

 > [!WARNING]
-> We highly recommend that you replace the old provided code with calls to `AlphaCode`.
-See section below on how to update your code.
+> We highly recommend that you replace the old provided code with calls to `AlphaCode`

 You probably brought the (now obsolete) methods `GenerateVerificationCode`, `FormatVerificationCode` and `ParseVerificationCode` into your own code.
 Simply replace the implementation with calls to `AlphaCode`: